coolreader18/homebrew-desktop/README.md

 3. Install dependencies.
 If you did install yarn, run `yarn`, or `npm install` if you didn't, from the command line in the homebrew-desktop directory.
 Wait a while.
 4. Run `yarn start` or `npm start`.
 The app should start up.

+## License

+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for more details.